fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 > Use _script_ to record what you do, save the generated file into the repository as your answer.

-Like we did with mongo we can do with redis.
-Use redis command-line interface to edit the value in the database.
+Like we did with MongoDB we can do with Redis.
+Use Redis command-line interface to edit the value in the database.

-The command to open the redis cli is "redis-cli".
+The command to open the Redis CLI is _redis-cli_.

 You can find the key you used with _[KEYS *](https://redis.io/commands/keys)_

 And set the value with _[SET](https://redis.io/commands/set)_, giving it the key and then the value

-And finally set the value of the counter to 9001.
+As the last step, set the value of the counter to 9001.

 Make sure that the new value works by using your application.
 Refresh the application and see that it has the new number, and the redis cli shows new number when asking with _[GET](https://redis.io/commands/get)_, giving it the key